AdobeDocs/advertising.en/help/search-social-commerce/tracking/skwcid-tracking-parameter.md

 * `{TM_PLACEMENT_ID}` is the alphanumeric placement key.

-## s_kwcid formats for Search, Social, & Commerce ads
+## AMO ID formats for Search, Social, & Commerce ads

 The parameters vary by ad network, but the following parameters are common to all: